-The famous King’s Gambit is a romantic variation from an ancient time.
+King’s Gambit is a famous romantic variation from ancient times.
 This opening gave to the theory of chess incredibly beautiful games, full of tactics and material sacrifices.
-Concepts like material against time, fast development, attacking the king in the center at all cost started with openings like this.
+Concepts like material against time, fast development, and attacking the king in the center at all costs started with openings like this.
 The King’s Gambit was employed by some of the greatest players of all times, David Bronstein and Boris Spassky being among the most remarkable names.

 It’s also an opening that beginners are reluctant to play, and that the coaches nowadays (at least the ones we know) don’t recommend to their pupils.
-We think the King’s Gambit is just as playable as any other opening, more risky and double edged, but in no way there is a direct refutation and complicated positions with chances for both sides arise from almost every variation.
+We think the King’s Gambit is just as playable as any other opening, more risky and double-edged, but in no way there is a direct refutation and complicated positions with chances for both sides arising from almost every variation.

-It’s an opening that allows you to create chaos on the board, perfect for players with a strong sense for tactics.
-The non popularity of the King’s Gambit is also another factor to consider in favor of white, as there is a big chance that the opponent is not well prepared or doesn’t feel comfortable in such positions since it’s rarely played.
+It’s an opening that allows you to create chaos on the board, perfect for players with a strong sense of tactics.
+The non-popularity of the King’s Gambit is also another factor to consider in favor of white, as there is a big chance that the opponent is not well prepared or doesn’t feel comfortable in such positions since it’s rarely played.

 As we mentioned before, this is a fascinated game that ended in a draw.
 Rapport’s play was audacious and brave although he couldn’t break Adams’ accurate defense.

 Berg is a very tactical player, not afraid to take risks.
-Here he surprised his opponent in the opening and soon got a pleasant advantage that he went on to convert into a full point.
+Here he surprised his opponent in the opening.
+And, he soon got a pleasant advantage that he went on to convert into a full point.

 As we can see from the games shown above, the King’s Gambit is still a valid weapon.
-We wouldn’t recommend it as a mainline since it can be risky if your opponent is well prepared and expecting it, but on the opposite scenario it can be very effective.
+We wouldn’t recommend it as a mainline since it can be risky if your opponent is well prepared and expecting it.
+But, in the opposite scenario, it can be very effective.
 Good luck if you dare!

 If you want to improve your chess level, you need to have a clear study plan.
 If you aim for a dramatic improvement at chess you need to work on all of the elements of the game in a systematic way: